Engin-Boot/pong-stage-sanjeev-nnn/Stage0/DeclareWinner.md

 ### Scenario: Declare winner

-  Given the game is started and the counter for the hits/miss of the ball is being calculated
+  Given the game is started and the count for hits/miss of the ball is calculated

   When one of the player's counter value becomes 50